NREL/torc/docs/how_tos/cpu_affinity.rst

     $ torc jobs run --cpu-affinity-cpus-per-job 4

 The torc worker application on the compute node will create 9 CPU masks.
-Each time it starts a job it will pick an available mask as set the job's process affinity to an available mask with the system call ``sched_setaffinity``.
+Each time it starts a job it will assign the job's process affinity to an available mask with the system call ``sched_setaffinity``.
 Torc will keep 9 jobs running in parallel until all complete.